greyy126/Marketing-Campaign-Automation/README.md

 ## Additional Notes

 - `docs/ARCHITECTURE.md` contains a concise pipeline summary
+- `prompts/system_prompt.md` contains the reusable system prompt applied to Claude content-generation calls
+- `docs/Claude.md` is a maintainer guide describing the Claude-driven content pipeline, constraints, and editing rules
 - the repo also includes generated outputs and reports from prior runs
 - the app is designed to keep the core pipeline logic in the CLI and use the UI as a thin orchestration layer